Monaco. You’re at the annual Melody Amber Chess Tournament.

 Equally, they sense opposing players by listening for their footsteps and breathing.

-The experience is a bit like joining a ceremony that turns the tables on disability, quoshing the notion of incapacity.
+you become part of a ceremony that turns the tables on disability, quoshing the notion of incapacity.

 More than a few spectators leave a blind soccer match changed for the better.

 What’s all this to do with marketing and advertising?